sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-12-primer-chapter14.md

 - a **conversion operator** must be a **member function**, may **not** specify a **return type**, must have an **empty parameter**, and usually should be `const`
     * although it doesn't specify the `return type`, each conversion function must return a value of its corresponding type
         + if the function returns the type which is different from the type before empty `parameter list`, an error occurs
-    * if there is no single one-to-one mapping between the current class type and the another type, it's better not to define the oncversion operator
+    * if there is no single one-to-one mapping between the current class type and the another type, it's better not to define the conversion operator
         * instead, the class ought to define one or more ordinary members to extract the information in these various forms

 ### explicit Conversion Operators